pachyderm/docs-content/latest/run-commands/pachctl_connect.md

 ### Options

 ```
+      --alias string   Alias for the context that is created
   -h, --help           help for connect
 ```

 ### Options inherited from parent commands